Southern Ukraine: Russian Hellenization of Pontic littoral

-Situation in 2014
+Politics

-Russian is the dominant language in the region (in the schools of the Ukrainian SSR learning Ukrainian was mandatory), although not to the extent that it is in the three oblasts that comprise eastern Ukraine.
+Russian is spoken by a significant minority in the region, although not to the extent that it is in the three oblasts that comprise eastern Ukraine.
 Effective in August 2012, a new law on regional languages entitles any local language spoken by at least a 10% minority be declared official within that area.
 Within weeks Russian was declared as a regional language in several southern and eastern oblasts and cities.
 Russian could then be used in these cities/oblasts' administrative office work and documents.
 On 23 February 2014, the Ukrainian parliament voted to repeal the law on regional languages, which would have made Ukrainian the sole state language at all levels even in southern and eastern Ukraine.
 This vote was vetoed by acting President Turchynov on March 2.
 Nevertheless the law was repealed by the Constitutional Court of Ukraine on 28 February 2018 when it ruled the law unconstitutional.

 Noticeable cultural differences in the region (compared with the rest of Ukraine, except eastern Ukraine) are more "positive views" of the Russian language and of Joseph Stalin and more "negative views" of Ukrainian nationalism.
 In the 1991 Ukrainian independence referendum, a lower percentage of the total electorate voted for independence in eastern and southern Ukraine than in the rest of the country.

 In a poll conducted by Kyiv International Institute of Sociology in the first half of February 2014, 19.4% of those polled in southern Ukraine believed "Ukraine and Russia must unite into a single state"; nationwide this percentage was 12.5.

 During elections voters of the southern (and eastern) oblasts (provinces) of Ukraine vote for the parties (Communist Party of Ukraine, Party of Regions) and the presidential candidates (Viktor Yanukovych) with a pro-Russian and status quo platform.
 The electorate of the CPU and the Party of Regions was very loyal to them.
 But following the Revolution of Dignity the Party of Regions collapsed and the Communist Party was banned and declared illegal.

+Demographics

+Ethnic groups and languages

+According to the Ukrainian national census in 2001, ethnic Ukrainians account for the overwhelming majority of the population in Southern Ukraine, with the only exceptions being central and southern Crimea, as well as the southwestern part of the Budjak in the Odesa region.
+In terms of spoken languages, Ukrainian is the most common language, although the Russian language dominates in many major cities like Odesa, Dnipro, Zaporizhzhia, Mykolaiv, Melitopol or Berdiansk.
+In Crimea, Russian is most common language, while only rural areas in the north of the peninsula have a Ukrainophone majority.
+Due to Crimea's ethnic diversity, Russian is also the most common language among the majority of all inhabitants without an ethnic Russian background in the region and serves as the interethnic language in the autonomous republic.